Large-scale network motif analysis using compression: Experiments

 Our main aim is to establish that the resulting classifier performs better than chance.
-For this purpose we compare it to a majority class baseline.
 Our secondary aim is to show that we do not perform much worse than the traditional method.
-Note that our method allows motif analysis to scale up by at least four orders of magnitude, so we consider a small reduction in classification quality acceptable, so long as the method still significantly outperforms the majority class baseline.

-Finding a graph classification task that fits our requirement is not easy: the graphs must be large enough to provide our method with enough data,\footnotemark~but small enough that the traditional method works without approximation.
-Moreover, the graphs must be undirected, so that the feature vectors stay relatively small, and we can use the ORCA method \citep{hovcevar2014combinatorial} to perform fast subgraph counting for the traditional method.
-In order to tune the graph classification tasks to our needs, we adapt them from classification tasks on knowledge graphs, described in \cite{ristoski2016collection}.
-In these tasks, the data consists of a single labeled, directed multigraph, and the task is to predict classes for a specific subset of nodes (the \emph{instance nodes}).
-We translate the graph to an unlabeled simple graph by using the same nodes (ignoring their labels) and connecting them with a single undirected edge if there are one or more directed edges between them in the original knowledge graph.
+For our purposes, we require classifications tasks in a narrow range of sizes: the graphs should be small enough that we can use the traditional method without approximation, but large enough that our method has enough data to confidently reject a null bound.

+In order to tune the graph classification tasks to our needs, we adapt them from classification tasks on knowledge graphs \cite{ristoski2016collection}.
+In these, the data is a single labeled, directed multigraph, and the task is to predict classes for a specific subset of nodes (the \emph{instance nodes}).
+We translate the graph to an unlabeled simple graph by using the same nodes (ignoring their labels) and connecting them with a single undirected edge only if there are one or more directed edges between them in the original knowledge graph.

-This gives us a classification task on a subset of the nodes of a single, undirected simple graph.
-We turn this into a classification task on separate graphs by ectracting the 3-neighborhood around each instance node.
-To control the size of the extracted neighborhoods, we remove the $h$ nodes with the highest degrees from the data before extracting the neighborhoods. $h$ was chosen by trial-and-error, before seeing the classification performance, to achieve neighborhoods with around 1000 -- 2000 nodes.
+This gives us a classification task on the nodes of a single, undirected simple graph.
+We turn this into a classification task on \emph{separate} graphs by extracting the 3-neighborhood around each instance node.
+To control the size of the extracted neighborhoods, we remove the $h$ nodes with the highest degrees from the data before extracting the neighborhoods. $h$ was chosen by trial-and-error, before seeing the classification performance, to achieve neighborhoods with around 1000--2000 nodes.

 We now have a graph classification task from which we can create feature vectors as described above.
-For our method, we sample 100 000 subgraphs, with size 3, 4, 5 having equal probability and test the compression levels under the edgelist model.
+For our method, we sample 100\hs000 subgraphs, with size 3, 4, 5 having equal probability and test the compression levels under the edgelist model.
 We judge a subgraph to be a motif if it beats the EL bound by more than $- \log \alpha$ bits with $\alpha = 0.05$.